An English Acupuncture Student in Beijing (extracts)

 Chapter 4: Calligraphy in the Park, Good Clinical Experience and the Language Issue

 In the park this evening, I saw a man writing beautiful calligraphy on the slabs in a paved area, using a huge brush, dipped in water.
 The hairs of the brush were about 8 inches long, and in a bunch about 4 or 5 inches in diameter, and the handle was long enough that he could use the whole thing easily in a standing position, slightly bending.
-This was not a Rolf Harris, emulsion paint, rectangular brush, but proper calligraphy brush shape, elegant, and with an enormous water carrying capacity.
+This was a proper calligraphy brush, elegant, and with an enormous water carrying capacity.

 As he moved on down the pavement, presumably writing a traditional poem or text, the characters a few lines back dried and faded from view.
 This was artistry of true impermanence: here and flowing, lasting for maybe ten or fifteen minutes and then gone.
 Perhaps the beginning of the stanza was gone before the end was reached – I don’t know.
 I’ve often admired the artistry and impermanence of the work of pavement artists who work in chalk, only to have their work fade or wash out within hours or days, but this was more transitory, even, than that.